-- (e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing a copy of the document to each Party and each Arbitrator, and the original of the document to JAMS.
-Service shall be by electronic mail or facsimile transmission. - In computing any period of time prescribed or allowed by these Rules for a Party to do some act within a prescribed period a "day" shall mean a business day.
+(e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing one signed copy of the document to each Party and two copies in the case of a sole Arbitrator and four copies in the case of a tripartite panel to JAMS.
+Service may be made by hand-delivery, overnight delivery service or U.S. mail.
+Service by any of these means is considered effective upon the date of deposit of the document.